scmgustafson/scmgustafson/README.md

 - 🔭 working on some fun side projects and self study

 ## How to reach me:
-- 📫 Hit me up on LinkedIn!
+- 📫 Hit me up on LinkedIn @ https://www.linkedin.com/in/scmgustafson/ !

 ## Languages and Tools
-- Work in progress, ignore thise!
+- Work in progress, ignore this!